StuartZaq/wutc-rus/markdown/albann-fills_rus.md

 A small monastery, peering out from a defensive wall of wood.
 The 45 monks are armed, and skittish.
 They fear  Moerheb Weald, and the Fallen Druids within.
 Much in the grounds is in a low state - their usual labours neglected for martial training.
 A Christian Ruis mercenary, Chulagh (3HD, Maille, Sword, Shield, Sling) leads them in these efforts.
 He is not confident in their success.
 He is Conar's (07.17) brother - they are liable to kill one another.

 The Abbot, Wyn, has seen things move in the trees at night.
 Fear paralyses his heart.
 His messages to the Roaming Court are laughed at as the paranoia of an old man.
 He eyes the gold of the monastery, and thinks about mercenaries.
+Whilst his petitioning continues, the Roaming Court does not visit here.

 Some wealth remains (Temple II):
 - 300sp in Ergyng Coins